yourealwaysbe/madgresso/README.md

 To mirror your input to a file (to protect against things going wrong and having to type everything again), use `-w <file name>` alongside `-i`

+### Protecting Against / Recovering From Crashes

+If using interactive mode it'd be hella annoying if the thing crashed after you just typed out 20 items.
+Hence, use `-w <file name>` to mirror your typing to a file.
+You can then run

+    madgresso -i <file name> -w <new file name>

+to replay `<file name>` before going into interactive mode again, saving any new input to `<new file name>`.

+You can replay multiple files

+    madgresso <file name1> <file name2>

+and combine it with `-i` too.

 ### Notes

 Try not to disturb it, because inteferring can cause expected items to